aptech/docs/docs/CR-plotSetTextInterpreter.rst

     //Set the X-axis label
     plotSetXLabel(&myPlot, label_string);

-The code above will add the letter β to the graph title.
+The code above will add the letter :math:`β` to the graph title.
 The HTML 'sup' tag will create superscript and the 'sub' tag will create subscript.
 For example:

 ::